 For further information please follow this link: https://studentaid.gov/understand-aid/types/grants/pell

 Pell Recalculation Policy

-The Excelsior College Office of Financial Aid will use the sixteenth (16th) day from the student’s last registered course start date in an enrollment period as the point when a student’s enrollment level is frozen and the final review for calculation/recalculation of Pell is performed (excepting any subsequent Return of Title IV situations).
+The Excelsior University Office of Financial Aid will use the sixteenth (16th) day from the student’s last registered course start date in an enrollment period as the point when a student’s enrollment level is frozen and the final review for calculation/recalculation of Pell is performed (excepting any subsequent Return of Title IV situations).

 A student’s Freeze Date will be determined based on their specific enrollment pattern during each period of enrollment and the latest start date of a course during that period.
 For example, if a student is registered for courses in both the first and second 8-week modules of a trimester, final recalculation of Pell Grant eligibility would be determined on the sixteenth day of the second module.

 If a student is enrolled in 15-week courses only, final recalculation of Pell Grant eligibility would be determined on the sixteenth day of the trimester.
 If a student later adds a course in the second 8-week module of the trimester, the student’s date of final review for calculation/recalculation of Pell would become the sixteenth day of the second module.

 Federal regulations also require Excelsior to recalculate eligibility when a student fails to commence a course used to award a Federal Pell Grant.
 Students who cancel or withdraw from all courses in an enrollment period may be subject to a recalculation of all federal aid, based on the amount of time attended.

 Federal Supplemental Educational Opportunity Grant Program